8ctopus/mariadb-alpine/README.md

 # stop container
 docker-compose stop

-# delete container but volume which contains database
+# delete container but not volume which contains database
 docker-compose down

 # delete container and volume (database too)